-The Silentype is a thermal printer, which uses special paper and provides 80-column output.
-It was also compatible with the Apple III.
-The Silentype printer needs its own specially designed interface card or an Apple III with the built-in Silentype port.
+The Silentype offered 80-column output and was compatible with the Apple III.
+However, it required its own specially designed interface card or an Apple III with the built-in Silentype port.
 The printer was mechanically similar to other thermal printers on the market, such as the 3M Whisper Writer 1000 and the Trendcom Model 200.

 Apple Silentype Release Date and Original Price